openscope/openscope/documentation/airport-guides/kmsy.md

 The MSY airspace is fairly large and covers multiple smaller airports in the region from the surface to 15,000'.

 ## Procedures
 MSY is served by four conventional STARs and no SIDs.
-Aircraft have be programmed to make the "EXPECT" crossing restrictions found in each STAR.
+Aircraft have been programmed to make the "EXPECT" crossing restrictions found in each STAR.

 Standard runway configurations are as follows: